-The graph below depicts results from biannual seagrass mapping in the Tidal Myakka River from 1982-2024.
+The graph below depicts results from bi-annual seagrass mapping in the Tidal Myakka River from 1982-2022.
 Although seagrass acreage was increasing from 2010-2016, it began to decline in 2018 and demonstrated more losses from 2018 to 2022.
 Between 2018 and 2022, the Tidal Myakka River lost 207 acres of seagrass, representing a 55% loss overall.
-Data collected in 2024 showed a small increase in seagrass acreage, though not full recovery.
 The reason for this decline is complex and likely involves several factors.
-This includes impacts from recent storm events and hurricanes, increased temperatures and rainfall, additional nutrient runoff from land, as well as prolonged red tide and algae blooms in the region.
+This includes impacts from recent storm events such as Hurricane Irma, increased temperatures and rainfall, additional nutrient runoff from land, as well as prolonged red tide and algae blooms in the region.
 The CHNEP continues to work with our partners to better understand causes and investigate solutions.